Shekharrajak/shekharrajak.github.io/_posts/2016-6-21-Coding-Period-week-5.md

 PR [#11111](https://github.com/sympy/sympy/pull/11111)

-* I found the case where complex solution may be missed.
-When `solve_poly_system` is solving polynomial equation and that result is used in solving non polynomial-equation.
-May be `solve_poly_system` returned only real solution( so complex solution is not be used for further steps) so further step is with this real solution.
+* I found the case where complex solution is missed.
+When `solve_poly_system` is solving polynomial equation and that result is used in solving non polynomial-equation to get other soln.
+May be `solve_poly_system` return only real solution( so complex solution is not being used for further steps) thats why further step is with this real solution.

 * It seems `solve_poly_system` is doing it's job since it is not designed for all solution.
 But we have `substitution` method using
 `solveset_real` and `solveset_complex` and retuning all solutionn.
 In new commits I improved the code and now `substitution` method can solve all kind of system independently.